Division of Student Affairs Emergency Management

 - Contacting any of the referral agencies identified herein for help.
 If the complainant does not choose to file a police report, then s/he may still file a disciplinary complaint through the Dean of Students Office.
 The complainant will be referred to other agencies as appropriate.
 Specific services to which the student be encouraged to seek assistance are the UND Counseling Center, UND Women's Center, Student Health, UND Counseling Center, the Affirmative Action Office, and/ or various Community resources such as CVIC.

-(b) On-Going Care Students may seek assistance during business hours from the UND Counseling Center.
+Students may seek assistance during business hours from the UND Counseling Center.
 University fees paid by students permit using this service with no point-of-service cost.
 Upon request, referrals to private providers and various support agencies for relatives, partners, and friends of either the complainant or accused may be made.
 Students may seek medical assistance from the UND Student Health Services.
 University fees paid by students permit Page 19 using this service with no point-of-service cost.
 Post-assault medical care includes testing and treating for sexually transmitted infections (STIs).

-(c) On-campus Investigation and Adjudication UND’s response to sexual violence may involve a number of individuals and agencies (e.g., UPD, campus crisis team, medical and counseling services personnel, and CVIC).
+UND's response to sexual violence may involve a number of individuals and agencies (e.g., UPD, campus crisis team, medical and counseling services personnel, and CVIC).
 In addition, for cases involving campus community members, there is a timely, campus-based investigation which is private, thorough, and protects individual rights and process.
 The complainant is presented with options about how s/he wants to pursue the complaint.
 The Code describes the student conduct code procedures when a violation of the Code is reported to a Student Conduct Administrator (SCA).
 Reports of violence involving students are generally directed to the DOS Office, which manage investigations, and may act as SCAs or Judicial Officers when charges are brought.
 Mediation, including referral to the Conflict Resolution Center for the purpose of mediation between the parties, will not be used to resolve sexual violence complaints.
-Sections 2-5 and 2-7 of the Code outline processes and the protection of rights of parties in the disciplinary process.
+Section 2-5 and Section 2-7 of the Code outline processes and the protection of rights of parties in the disciplinary process.
 Complainant and accused student(s) have certain shared or complementary rights in disciplinary hearings.
 The rights below apply as addenda to the protocols identified in 2-5 and 2-7.

 - In cases that a written statement alleging acts that are harassing or discriminatory by a student against the complainant or other person, the SCA may withhold the right to read accusatory information until such time as the alleged offender provides a written statement or until a formal charge(s) is made against the accused student.

 - The complainant and the accused student have the right in any meeting to be assisted by an advisor, including an advisor they choose at their own expense.
 The advisor may be an attorney; in such cases, note that Guidelines for Attorneys who accompany accused students are available on the Dean of Students Office website.
-Included in these guidelines is a requirement of a fivebusiness day notice to the University of a student’s intent to be accompanied by an attorney.
+Included in these guidelines is a requirement of a five business day notice to the University of a student's intent to be accompanied by an attorney.

 - The complainant and the accused student have the right to access and review any information that will be used in the hearing.
 The complainant may read any statement provided to the SCA.